-10 Great Posts for Beginners Posted by sasha on Jun 16, 2014 in architecture and landscaping, Culture, festivals, food, grammar, history, Leisure, Pronunciation, Q and A, sightseeing, train, travel, Vocabulary
+10 Great Posts for Beginners Posted by sasha on Jun 16, 2014 in Culture, Vocabulary

 Here at the Chinese language & culture blog, we try to post a variety of content that caters to a wide audience – no matter what your level of Chinese, there’s something for you here.
 As this blog has been around for quite a few years now, it can be intimidating trying to search through the content.
 Since new people are signing up and following along every single day, I figured it would be useful to compile a list of ten great posts for beginners.
 If you’re just thinking about studying Chinese, planning a trip to the Middle Kingdom, or even thinking about studying or working there, this list should get you started:

 1. Chinese Pinyin: Looking at Chinese characters for the first time can be a terrifying experience for new learners.
 Thankfully, there’s Hanyu Pinyin (汉语拼音 – hàn yǔ pīn yīn).
 This system allows you to become familiar with the sounds of Chinese and get you started with speaking.

 2. Staying in Tone: Next to the characters, the thing that freaks most newcomers to Chinese out are the tones.
 This post is a good basic guide to how to master the four tones (plus the neutral tone, of course) in Chinese.

 3. How to Say “Hello” in Chinese: I’m sure you all know how the most famous Chinese word – 你好 – but there are plenty of other ways to greet someone in Chinese.

 4. How to Say “Goodbye” in Chinese: This is the logical next step in our journey here.
 Learn lots of farewell greetings here.